 But what could it do at 50 yards?

 The powder I loaded, Accurate #2, is not well known among Bullseye shooters but it should be.
 (Most Bullseye shooters are generally fans of Bullseye, Clays, Titegroup and the like).
-Guess, what?
-There’s a big world out there.
-I can’t imagine that my accuracy would have been better without another powder.
+I can’t imagine that my accuracy would have been better with another powder.

 I used a 200 gr SWC bullet cast locally and Starline brass.